vkepuska/LivePitchTracking/emotionAnalyzer/README.md

 1. [amfm_decompy](https://pypi.org/project/AMFM-decompy/)

 ## Access
 The project is currently in the [vkepuska/ece5560-spring2021](https://github.com/vkepuska/ece5560-spring2021) repository.
-To gain access, contact [Dr.Kepuska](teacher).
+To gain access, contact [Dr.Kepuska](<mailto:vkepuska@fit.edu>) with your GitHub username.
 He will have to [invite you as a collaborator](https://github.com/vkepuska/ece5560-spring2021/settings/access) so that you can clone it.

 ![][collaborator]